| Chinese

 Foreign

 to the locals, that is.
-After eating Chinese food for a few
+After having Chinese dim sum lunch a few

 your kids will.
 Fear not, these are there waiting for you: